 Starting in mid-December, a plethora of fun activities cater to all kinds of visitors.
 If you dream of exploring the stunning landscapes, strap on some snowshoes or cross-country skis for the ultimate adventure.
 Or take a whirl around the ice rink for an outdoor activity the whole family can enjoy.
 If lower-key pursuits are your objective, witness wildlife from the comfort and warmth of a snowcoach.
 Or simply cozy up with a good book in front of a lodge fireplace.
 There’s something for everyone at the world’s first national park.

 Are you convinced to book your next bucket list trip during this often overlooked and underrated season?
 If so, here are some expert tips for planning the ultimate vacation:

 Yes, bears take to their dens for a long winter’s nap, but other Yellowstone denizens are up and about.
 Moreover, they can be easier to spot, thanks to their heightened contrast against a blanket of pristine snow.
-Plus, their frozen footprints make animals easier to track.
+Plus, their snow-outlined footprints make animals easier to track.

 - Bison often convene near the park’s thermal features for an impromptu steam bath.

 - As in other seasons, wildlife is most active at dawn and dusk.